Height: Up to 60 feet or more on good sites

 Typical Habitat: An adaptable species, common persimmon prefers sandy soils, but will also grow on sunny upland sites

 The Common Persimmon Tree: An Important Food Source of the Forest

-There are many reasons to like and appreciate the common persimmon – but its edible fruit undoubtedly tops the list for many.
+There are many reasons to like and appreciate the common persimmon tree – but its edible fruit undoubtedly tops the list for many.
 In fact, persimmon fruit (once ripe and past its astringent stage) is a common ingredient in many traditional southern foods, ranging from jams to liquors.

 However, the tree’s fruit are also quite popular with local wildlife species.
 Birds often feed heavily on the fruit, as do deer, foxes, coyotes, pigs, raccoons, and skunks.

 The leaves of the common persimmon tree can present identification problems, as they generally resemble a number of other species.
 However, with practice, nature lovers can learn to recognize the subtle characteristics that distinguish persimmon tree leaves from the leave of other species growing in its range.

 Fortunately, the tree provides two characteristics that allow for a relatively easy identification.
 The first is the presence of the tree’s multicolored fruit, which usually becomes apparent in the autumn and sometimes persists deep into the winter.

 The other characteristic to note is the tree’s distinctive bark, which is dark and broken into nearly square blocks.
 The bark is often described as looking like alligator skin.

 The Common Persimmon: Additional Information